temach/reports/INR-Lab-1-Networking-Basics.md

 ```

 Check the libvirt lab1net network configuration.
-It must resempble the config as shown below, after the autogenerated fields have been added.
+It must resempble the config as shown below, after the auto generated fields have been added.
 ![](https://i.imgur.com/Kg9lMrJ.png)

 The next step is to reconfigure the cloud appliance in GNS3 to use the new
 network.
 Press the "Refresh" button in GUI to have the virbrlab1 show up
 as an option.
-Configuration screenshow is below.
+Configuration screenshot is below.
 ![](https://i.imgur.com/sMh5TLV.png)

-Then give each VM its personal static ip address by specifying it in /etc/network/interfaces.
+Then give each VM its personal static IP address by specifying it in /etc/network/interfaces.
 Screenshot is below.
 ![](https://i.imgur.com/NGSBraf.png)